 To a bowler, a low RG ball will be easier to “rev up” and it will rev faster because more of its mass is distributed closer to the center of the ball.
 Medium RG balls are harder to spin, so most bowlers will see a slight “loping” action through the heads.
 High RG balls are the hardest to spin since more of their mass is located farther from the center of the ball.
 Therefore, bowlers will usually see longer loping and later revving action when throwing a high RG ball.

 Total diff.: Total differential is the difference between the ball’s maximum and minimum RGs.
 Total differential is a strong indicator of a core’s overall strength and track flare potential.
 Flare is created as the ball migrates from its release axis.
-Large flare can noticeably reduce the length potential of the ball.
-Larger flare is generally considered an asset for playing oilier lanes, because the ball is presenting a fresh, dry surface on all successive revolutions.
+A large amount of flare can noticeably reduce the length potential of the ball.
+Larger flare is generally considered an asset for playing oilier lanes because the ball presents a fresh, dry surface on all successive revolutions.
 When the ball crosses from the oilier boards to the drier boards, the ball surface bonds with the drier lane to increase the coefficient of friction, which causes earlier hook and greater total hook.
 That is, earlier and greater hook when compared to a smaller flaring ball.
 Smaller flaring balls give the bowler better length and later hook.

 The maximum allowable total differential per USBC rules is 0.060″.